amperka/TroykaHatPython/README.md

 sudo i2cdetect -y 1
 ```

-In response Raspberry Pi will show the addresses of all connected I²C devices.
-Check if `0x2A` address is present.
+In response, Raspberry Pi will show the addresses of all connected I²C devices.
+Check if the `0x2A` address is present.

 ## Installation Library